Genivia/ugrep/README.md

 <a name="replace"/>

-### Replacing matches with --format group captures
+### Replacing matches with --format backreferences to group captures

 To extract table cells from an HTML file using Perl matching (`-P`) to support group captures with lazy quantifier `(.*?)`, and translate the matches to a